Interstate 70 in Mid-Missouri

 - Boone County Route Z

-The MoDOT Central District, in coordination with the Federal Highway Administration, are in the process of re-evaluating the Environmental Impact Statement (EIS) of I-70 from just east of Route BB to just east of Route Z in Boone County.
-A National Environmental Policy Act (NEPA) re-evaluation is necessary because the final EIS document was completed over 15 years ago, and the existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed.
+The MoDOT Central District, in coordination with the Federal Highway Administration (FHWA), are in the process of re-evaluating the Environmental Impact Statement (EIS) of I-70 from just east of Route BB to just east of Route Z in Boone County.
+A National Environmental Policy Act (NEPA) re-evaluation is necessary because the final EIS document was completed more than 15 years ago, and the existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed.

-The Missouri Department of Transportation (MoDOT) held virtual and in-person Public Information Meetings in the month of July 2022 to seek feedback on a study of Interstate 70 through Columbia, including potential alternatives at the I-70/U.S. Route 63 Connector.
+The Missouri Department of Transportation (MoDOT) held virtual and in-person Public Information Meetings in the month of November 2022 to seek feedback on a study of Interstate 70 through Columbia, including potential alternatives at the I-70/U.S. Route 63 Connector.
+View a summary of the updated information here.

 - MAY 2022: Community Advisory Group (CAG) Meeting #1